 4. Be familiar with what’s been recently published in Orthotown magazine, and ensure that your proposed article doesn’t recycle previous content.
 No matter whether your piece is clinical in nature or focused more on practice management, there must be something new and noteworthy about what you’re trying to share.
 In your message, explain what’s different about your piece, and what would make it different from the other articles out there.

 5. Articles can be of any length, but they’re unlikely to be published if they’re more than 2,000 words.
 Be sure to back up your claims and information by attributing them to reliable sources — yes to industry journals and organizations, no to random websites — and use end notes to credit your references.

-Please submit your article to Orthotown Editorial Director Dr. Dan Grob (email@example.com) or Orthotown Editor & Creative Director Sam Mittelsteadt (firstname.lastname@example.org).
+Please submit your article to Orthotown Editorial Director Dr. Chad Foster (email@example.com) or Orthotown Editor & Creative Director Sam Mittelsteadt (firstname.lastname@example.org).